-You can try hot press (smooth, plate finish) for special effects later – that’s nice for sharp edges and lifting – but it’s hard to get the look you expect.
+You can try hot press (smooth, plate finish) for special effects later – nice for sharp edges and lifting.
 There are also extra rough textures for people who love drybrush.

 There’s also blocks.
-(Pads gummed on all four sides – no taping required), which I personally don’t use any longer.
-They’re heavy (you carry 20 sheets to use one!)
-Plus they can pop off the backing board if you are harsh on them – and that’s a waste of an expensive block.
+(Pads gummed on all four sides – no taping required), which I personally don’t use.
+They’re too heavy (you carry 20 sheets to use one) Plus they can pop off the backing board if you are harsh on them – and that’s a waste of an expensive block.

-Good brands are Windsor and Newton, Holbein, Daniel Smith.
+Artist quality brands are Windsor and Newton, Holbein, Schminke.
 You can mix brands freely.
-Avoid student grade brands which have less pigment strength and sometimes fugitive colors.
+Avoid student grade brands which have less pigment strength and fugitive colors.
 I use tube colors because I go through so much paint.
-Pan colors are fine as well – if you buy artist grade – W&N (not W&N Cotman!).
-Half Pans kits are very convenient for travel, but they are going to cost you though.
-Basically, don’t cheap out on pigment.
+Half pans are just as good, and very convenient for travel, but they are going to cost you more.
 Sorry!

-I organize my pigments into a warm and cool set of primaries.
-Red, Yellow, Blue – doubled up in a warm and cold version.
+I organize my pigments into a standard ‘split complementary’ setup.
+A warm and cool set of primaries.
+(Red, Yellow, Blue).
 Like this: